 At certain times of the year (not just in summer), the heather can become very dry.
-Accidental fires damage the moors and their wildlife as the peaty soils can burn for months.
+Accidental fires damage the moorland and their wildlife as the peaty soils can burn for months.
 If you visit the North York Moors please take great care not to start fires.
-Please don’t drop matches, cigarettes or glass, and please don’t light fires or use barbecues on or near the moors.
+Please don’t drop matches, cigarettes or glass, and please don’t light fires or use barbecues on or near the moorland.

 Pay attention to local notices about fire risks, including possible path closures.
 All Open Access land is closed at times of exceptional fire risk.

 To find out more about moorland management in the National Park, you can access policy documents, strategies, surveys, reports and plans by the National Park Authority and other organisations.